The Water Element in TCM: Strengthen Kidney Energy and Emotional Resilience

 In addition to lifestyle and self-care, Reiki healing can help rebalance the Water element on a deeper energetic level.

-Reiki supports the Kidneys, Bladder, and emotional body by restoring the natural flow of life force energy — reducing fear, tension, and exhaustion.
+Reiki supports the Kidneys, Bladder, and emotional body by restoring the natural flow of life force energy by reducing fear, tension, and exhaustion.

 Animals respond beautifully to Reiki as well; it helps them release anxiety, regain trust, and harmonize their connection with their human companions.